mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 They fall into two main categories: box constraints and non-box constraints.

 !!! note "Info"
-    We suggest that readers refer to the tutorial on [DC Optimal Power Flow](@ref DCOptimalPowerFlowTutorials) for insights into the implementation.
+    For implementation details, see the tutorial on [DC Optimal Power Flow](@ref DCOptimalPowerFlowTutorials).

 ---